Andrew Jackson Birch was born on Jan. 8, 1866 (or 1868), in Greene County, PA, the son of Samuel and Susan (Miner) Birch.

 Andrew is said to have had red hair and chewed tobacco, and that by the time of his death, his teeth had worn down to his gums.

-In the photo seen at left, Andrew (seated) and Emma (at right) in a three-generation photo.
+In the photo seen here, Andrew (seated) and Emma (at right) in a three-generation photo.

 Andrew and Emma celebrated their 55th wedding anniversary on March 8, 1949.
 Within a few weeks, however, he became seriously ill, and died on April 25, 1949.